 “In a completely rational society, the best of us would aspire to be teachers and the rest of us would have to settle for something less, because passing civilization along from one generation to the next ought to be the highest honor and the highest responsibility anyone could have.” — Lee Iacocca

 Teachers are the givers of dreams to many of our children today.
 They give insights, share knowledge, guide pathways.
 Their influence is boundless.
 Their preparation is imperative.

-The Louisiana College Teacher Education Program has an outstanding statistical record of giving future teachers the education and training needed to be successful as an educator.
+The Louisiana College School of Education has an outstanding statistical record of giving future teachers the education and training needed to be successful as an educator.